The name of this Association shall be the SUMMERVILLE HOME EDUCATION ENRICHING PROGRAMS, herein referred to as "The Association" or "SHEEP."

 Section B. Disqualifications for participating or maintaining participation privileges at SHEEP and reasons for termination are:

-SHEEP will not accept families that have one or more children being educated in a virtual charter school, which is a form of public schooling at home, even when that family has one or more children being homeschooled.
+SHEEP will not accept children that are being educated in a virtual charter school, which is a form of public schooling at home.

 In accordance with its Statement of Faith and authority of Scripture, SHEEP will not accept families, or will terminate the participation of families, with parents or custodial guardians involved in same-sex relationships, same-sex marriages, polygamy, or other non-marital sexual relationships.